emilyzhang625/drawchat-backend/README.md

 A single-page application with collaborative rooms that share a drawing canvas and real-time message feed.

 **Live Demo:** [DrawChat](https://drawchat.onrender.com/)
-_Note: The link may take up to a minute to load._

 **Tech Stack:** Redux, React, Socket.io, Node.js, Express, Render